A collaborative research project between New York University Abu Dhabi and Tharawat Family Business Forum

 ABOUT THE FOUNDER

-Georges Abou Adal was born in 1920 to a well-educated family in Beirut.
-After obtaining his high school degree from a Jesuit school in 1938,[3] he moved to Marseilles to study chemistry.
-In the summer of 1939, Abou Adal visited Lebanon to see his family.
-The onset of World War II prevented him from returning to complete his studies, and he accepted an offer from the School of Dame de Nazareth to become a chemistry teacher.[4]
-Abou Adal quit his teaching job after a couple years and undertook his first significant entrepreneurial endeavor — selling narit (paper bags filled with olive pits) as an alternative fuel to wood.[5]
+Georges Abou Adal was born in 1920 to a well-established family in Beirut.
+After obtaining his high school degree from a Jesuits school in 1938, he moved to Marseilles to study chemistry.[3]
+In the summer of 1939, he visited Lebanon for holidays to see his family.
+However, the onset of World War II prevented him from returning to France to finish his studies.[4]
+Having found himself back in Lebanon indefinitely, he temporarily accepted an offer from the School of Notre Dame de Nazareth and started teaching chemistry.[5]
+Georges quit his teaching job after a couple of years and undertook his first significant entrepreneurial endeavor — selling narit (paper bags filled with olive pits) as an alternative fuel to wood.[6]

-In 1944, Abou Adal married Sonia Cattan, who came from a well-known Greek Catholic family that owned movie theaters across Lebanon.[6]
-Through his father-in-law and the latter’s business in the entertainment industries of both Lebanon and Syria, Georges Abou Adal built connections in the region’s entrepreneurial space.
-After the war’s end, the young couple traveled abroad extensively, with the vision of bringing new ideas and products to the country.[7]
-[8]
+In 1944, Georges married Sonia Nicolas Cattan, who came from a well-known Greek Catholic family that owned movie theaters across Lebanon.[7]
+Through his father-in-law and the latter’s business in the entertainment industries of both Lebanon and Syria, Georges built connections in the region’s entrepreneurial space.
+After the war’s end, the young couple traveled abroad extensively, ultimately bringing new ideas and products to the country.[8]

 FOUNDING STORY